scientistigwe/tasktopia/README.md

 <h1 id="features-and-structure">SECTION 3: PROJECT FEATURES AND STRUCTURE</h1>

-This section encompasses the various elements and functionalities aimed at enhancing the user experience and achieving the goals of ["**name-of-project**"] website.
+This section encompasses the various elements and functionalities aimed at enhancing the user experience and achieving the goals of **Tasktopia** website.
 It outlines the key features and structural components intended to provide visitors with a seamless and informative journey through the platform.

 <h1 id="features">Features</h1>

-The key features are:

 ## Core Features